Parasitus-modpack/Parasitus-modpack/ParasitusPlan.md

 Nerf damage of sevendaystomine STEEL tools

+- Can you make it so travaler backpack not breakable by mobs?

 - Make a parasite ender dragon spawn once the normal one dies "srparasites:sim_dragone" and "srparasites:sim_dragonehead"